DivijH/optimization-agent/README.md

 ## Shopping Agent

 An AI-powered Etsy shopping agent that autonomously browses and analyzes products based on a given task and persona.
 The agent uses browser automation to search for products, analyze product pages, and make informed shopping decisions.
+The personas, gathered from the paper [UXAgent: An LLM Agent-Based Usability Testing Framework for Web Design](https://arxiv.org/abs/2502.12561), are located at `data/personas`.

 ## Quick Start